kaitejohnson/FPP/README.md

-# FPP
+# Forecasting Principles and Practice Book Club
-This is for code and materials for the Forecasting Principles and Practice book club
+This is for code and materials for the [Forecasting Principles and Practice](https://otexts.com/fpp3/) book club